jokergoo/circlize_book/book/13-chord-diagram-simple.md

-the links are straightforward to show the relations between objects; 2. width of links are proportional to the strength of the relation which is more illustrative than other graphic mappings; 3. colors of links can be another graphic mapping for categorize relations; 4. width of sectors represents total strength for a link which connects to other objects or is connected from other objects.
+the links are straightforward to show the relations between objects; 2. width of links are proportional to the strength of the relation which is more illustrative than other graphic mappings; 3. colors of links can be another graphic mapping for relations; 4. width of sectors represents total strength for an object which connects to other objects or is connected from other objects.
 You can find an interesting example of using Chord diagram to visualize leagues system of players clubs by their national team from https://gjabel.wordpress.com/2014/06/05/world-cup-players-representation-by-league-system/ and the adapted code is at http://jokergoo.github.io/circlize/example/wc2014.html.